ivanalemunioz/buglesstack-app/README.md

    ```
 3. Create a `.env` file in the root directory and fill it with the required environment variables.
 You can use the `.env.example` file as a reference.

+4. Import the [db-schema.sql](/db-schema.sql) into your PostgreSQL database

-4. Start the backend development server:
+5. Start the backend development server:
    ```bash
    npm run dev:backend
    ```

-5. Start the frontend development server:
+6. Start the frontend development server:
    ```bash
    npm run dev
    ```

-6. Open your browser and navigate to the URL prompted in the frontend development server terminal to access the application.
+7. Open your browser and navigate to the URL prompted in the frontend development server terminal to access the application.

 ## Production